First Book Launches #GiveLearningaShot: A New Vaccine Resource

-Washington, D.C., March 1, 2021 – First Book, the nonprofit social enterprise dedicated to educational equity for kids in need, today launched #GiveLearningaShot (available in English and Spanish), a new resource and video series to help educators share trustworthy, expert-based information on the COVID-19 vaccine, available in both English and Spanish.
+Washington, D.C., March 1, 2021 – First Book, the nonprofit social enterprise dedicated to educational equity for kids in need, today launched #GiveLearningaShot (available in English and Spanish), a new resource and video series to help educators share trustworthy, expert-based information on the COVID-19 vaccine.
 The resource refutes a host of myths that threaten the wellbeing of educators, students and communities.
 First Book surveyed educators in its network of 500,000 members who specifically work with children in low-income communities to learn the impacts of the COVID-19 pandemic on in-school, virtual and hybrid teaching models and whether the vaccine will help. #GiveLearningaShot is based on their feedback.

 Mental Trauma from COVID-19

 Educators emphasized that even when they and their students are physically present, COVID-19 is preventing them from being mentally present, and that the vaccine will not only allow them to safely return to the classroom, but to return to learning.
 In addition, they face significant obstacles of misinformation and resistance to acceptance of the vaccine in their communities, particularly in communities of color – the majority of children served by the First Book Network are children of color.